Department of Labor Goals and Objectives for the 2021 Biennium

 - Improve the customer experience and communication through common systems and modules.

 Goal #3: Common Data, make better decisions based on good data

 - Organize the data

 GOVERNORS’ OFFICE OF COMMUNITY SERVICE

-- Encourages citizens of all ages and backgrounds to engage in National Service and community volunteerism.
+Encourages citizens of all ages and backgrounds to engage in service

-Conduct statewide outreach to increase volunteerism and encourage Montanans to be civically involved.
+Goal #1: Conduct statewide outreach to increase volunteerism and encourage Montanans to be civically engaged.

 - Encourage and promote community volunteerism.

 - Encourage Montanans to be civically engaged in their communities.